Horizon Forbidden West: Story and characters

 Far Zeniths were an important part of the story, and their role was envisioned by the team during the development of Zero Dawn.
+They were chosen as the game's main enemies as the team felt that the story needed to have a different direction when compared with that of Zero Dawn.
 Having long achieved self preservation, Far Zeniths were egotistical and had little regard for the rest of human life.
 Tilda, one of the surviving members of the Far Zenith, was created as a "Dutch technologist, authentication expert, and art collector", and the team collaborated with the Rijksmuseum to select 10 art pieces and recreate them inside Tilda's mansion in the game.
-Ted Faro, the billionaire who doomed the world in Zero Dawn, returned in Forbidden West.
+Ted Faro, the billionaire who doomed the world in Zero Dawn, also returned in Forbidden West.
 According to McCaw, he has become a "human cancer, a massive cancerous growth" due to the unnatural techniques used to extend his lifespan.
 The team made an intentional decision not to show Faro's face because Forbidden West was not intended to be a horror game, and the team felt that by only showing his silhouette, it left room for players to imagine what he would have looked like, making the encounter more frightening.
 As with the previous game, Sylens and Aloy shared an "adversarial" relationship, but the two learn to collaborate despite their mutual disdain for each other.